fennel-ai/client/docs/pages/api-reference/sources/kinesis.md

 <Expandable title="Connectivity problems">
-Fennel server tries to connect with Kinesis during the `commit` operation itself to validate connectivity - as a result, incorrect stream/role ARNs or insufficient permissions will be caught at ccommit time itself as an error.
+Fennel server tries to connect with Kinesis during the `commit` operation itself to validate connectivity - as a result, incorrect stream/role ARNs or insufficient permissions will be caught at commit time itself as an error.

 Note: Mock client can not talk to any external data source and hence is unable to do this validation at commit time.